Tala-Veklenko/Portfolio/README.md

 Hi.
 I'm Tala.
 I've been studying and practicing to become a QA.
 I'm happy to have finally found an area in which I can successfully develop myself.
 In the QA position I see the potential to make the digital world more welcoming for every person.
 In this portfolio, I would like to share my knowledge of QA and showcase my practical skills that I have gained through courses, self-study and my job.
 I am determined to continue to grow in this field.
 I have also started learning test automation in, so at the moment my main focus is on furthering my knowledge (and practice!) in this area.

 ## CV :memo:
+## Experiences
+Januar 2025 - August 2025 Agape Ukraine — Website for a Rehabilitation Center.

 ## Skills :briefcase:
 You can find examples of the described skills in the Examples of my work section.